NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 8/7/2020

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of August, 2020, for the purpose of reviewing and hearing comment on the request of Heartland REMC, 4563 E Markle Rd, Markle, IN 46770 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of August, 2020, for the purpose of reviewing and hearing comment on the request of Valero Renewable Fuels Company, One Valero Way, San Antonio, TX 78249 for the purpose of a Variance.

-Brief Legal: The subject property is described as 1.37 in the NW quarter of Section 35 Township 28N Range 11E in Union Township.
+Brief Legal: The subject property is described as 378.44 in the SW quarter of Section 8 Township 26N Range 12E in Harrison Township.

 Dated this 7th day of August, 2020